mexish/disrust/README.md

 # What is this ?
 Disrust is a TUI discord client written entirely in glorious Rust.
 It works*.

 The app is not fully feature complete.
 It's missing a lot of discord features, but the basics like navigating between servers, viewing channels, sending messages, etc are there.
-I might eventually come back to clean up code and make it fancier.
+I might eventually just rewrite it entirely from scratch.

-It's not fully complete because I really badly wanted to move on to my "infinite storage glitch" project idea and because every 10 minutes spent on doing anything UI related is shaving off at least a year of my lifespan each time.

-I made it mostly to get better at Rust and because it's fun to work on a larger project for once.
+This is made purely for educational purposes.

 ---